“Every interaction in any form, is branding.” — Seth Godin

 “If you’re going to change your messaging or tagline, know why you’re changing it .
 It takes eight to 12 touch points before somebody even starts hearing your message.
 There’s a lot of iterating in the beginning, a lot of testing in the beginning, then you need to be consistent so you break through the competing noise.
 The mantra of marketing is repetition, repetition, repetition,” said Ellyn.

-Joining The Accelerator Program® provides you access to mentors like Winters-Robinson, Lauer, and Mathers and a community of founders on the journey of scaling their businesses.
+Joining AC:Incubate provides you access to mentors like Winters-Robinson, Lauer, and Mathers and a community of founders on the journey of scaling their businesses.
 Accelerating you through that journey means test things, failing, learning, getting up, and doing it all over again.
 We help you learn as quickly as possible, change as soon as possible, and grow your business.

 The proof is in our network.
-Accelerator Centre clients and alumni represent some of Canada and the world’s biggest startup brands – we’re ready to help you.
+The AC clients and alumni represent some of Canada and the world’s biggest startup brands – we’re ready to help you.
 Apply today!